-Active Ingredient: Mercaptopurine is an active component that has antineoplastic and immunosuppressive activities.
+Mercaptopurine is an active component that has antineoplastic and immunosuppressive activities.
 This medication is made through the metabolism of mercaptopurine by hypoxanthine-guanine phosphoribosyltransferase, mercaptopurine metabolites 6-thioguanine-5′-phosphate, and 6-this inosine monophosphate.
-This inhibits the nucleotide interconversions and de novo purine synthesis to block the formation of purine nucleotides and inhibiting DNA synthesis.
-Additionally, this active component is converted to 6-methylmercaptopurine ribonucleotide by 6-thiopurine methyltransferase and MMPRs are also potent inhibitors of de novo purine synthesis.
+This inhibits the nucleotide interconversions and de novo purine synthesis to block the formation of purine nucleotides and inhibit DNA synthesis.
+Additionally, this active component is converted to 6-methyl mercaptopurine ribonucleotide by 6-thiopurine methyltransferase and MMPRs are also potent inhibitors of de novo purine synthesis.

 - 50 mg: This tablet is advised to be taken with or without as exactly mentioned in the prescription by the doctor

-Note: In case of an experienced upset stomach, throwing up, diarrhea, or are not hungry, immediately seek help from the doctor.
-This medication is not recommended in women who are pregnant or breastfeeding a baby.
+In case of experienced upset stomach, throwing up, diarrhea, or are not hungry, immediately seek help from the doctor.
+This medication is not recommended for women who are pregnant or breastfeeding a baby.
 It may harm the unborn baby or nursing infant.